March 31, 2023

 How might your conflicts of interest affect me, and how will you address them?

-For more detailed information about our conflicts of interest, please review Item 4, 5, 10, 11, and 12 of our Form ADV Part 2A.
+For more detailed information about our conflicts of interest, please review Item 4, 5, 10, 11, and 12 of our ADV Part 2A Brochure.

 How do your financial professionals make money?

 Our financial professionals are generally compensated on a salary basis and are eligible to receive discretionary bonuses that can be but are not necessarily based on the acquisition of new clients and their growth of assets.
 In addition, one of our financial professionals is the firm’s equity owner, who stands to receive a share of the firm’s profits.
 These payment structures present conflicts of interest, as they could incentivize our financial professionals to recommend that you place additional assets under our management.
-We mitigate that conflict by adhering to our fiduciary duty when making investment recommendations, so that we only make recommendations in conformity with each client’s investment objectives and savings strategy.
+We mitigate that conflict by making investment recommendations in conformity with each client’s investment objectives and savings strategy.
 You should discuss your financial professional’s compensation directly with your financial professional.

 Item 4 – Disciplinary History